Banksy: Early career (1990–2001)

 Banksy started as a freehand graffiti artist in 1990–1994 as one of Bristol's DryBreadZ Crew (DBZ), with two other artists known as Kato and Tes.
 He was inspired by local artists and his work was part of the larger Bristol underground scene with Nick Walker, Inkie and 3D.
 During this time he met Bristol photographer Steve Lazarides, who began selling Banksy's work, later becoming his agent.
 By 2000 he had turned to the art of stencilling after realising how much less time it took to complete a work.
 He claims he changed to stencilling while hiding from the police under a rubbish lorry, when he noticed the stencilled serial number and by employing this technique, he soon became more widely noticed for his art around Bristol and London.
 He was the goalkeeper for the Easton Cowboys and Cowgirls football team in the 1990s, and toured with the club to Mexico in 2001.
 Banksy's first known large wall mural was The Mild Mild West painted in 1997 to cover advertising of a former solicitors' office on Stokes Croft in Bristol.
 It depicts a teddy bear lobbing a Molotov cocktail at three riot police.

 Banksy's stencils feature striking and humorous images occasionally combined with slogans.
-The message is usually anti-war, anti-capitalist, or anti-establishment.
-Subjects often include rats, apes, policemen, soldiers, children, and the elderly.
+The message was often anti-war, anti-capitalist, or anti-establishment.
+Subjects could include rats, apes, policemen, soldiers, children, and the elderly.

-In July 2011 one of Banksy's early works, Gorilla in a Pink Mask, which had been a prominent landmark on the exterior wall of a former social club in Eastville for over ten years, was unwittingly painted over after the premises became a Muslim cultural centre.